Last updated

 As the successor of both the NSAA and ENGAA, the ESAT is taken by students applying to a range of university courses.
 The ESAT is structured so that students from a variety of disciplines can sit the same test.
 The test comprises 4 separate modules, each lasting 40 minutes and consisting of 27 multiple-choice questions:

-Courses Requiring Specific ESAT Sections
+Courses Requiring Specific ESAT Modules

 Many university courses requiring the ESAT specify which sections must be taken, so most students have the decision made for them!
 This is to reflect the demands of the university courses and ensures all students are equipped with the required knowledge and a good ability to solve unfamiliar problems.
-Students applying to study Engineering at the University of Cambridge must take Mathematics 1, Physics, and Mathematics 2.

 Note that Design Engineering at Imperial is the only course requiring only two ESAT modules; however, if you are applying to Design Engineering at Imperial and another course requiring the ESAT (e.g. Cambridge Engineering), you will still be required to take the standard three modules.

-Choosing the Most Suitable Sections
+Choosing the Most Suitable Modules

-• Natural Sciences
+- Natural Sciences at Cambridge

-• Chemical Engineering and Biotechnology
+- Chemical Engineering and Biotechnology at Cambridge

-• Veterinary Medicine
+- Veterinary Medicine at Cambridge

 You can, of course, rule out any subject you don't study for A Level, but don't necessarily rush to choose your ESAT sections based on your preferred A Level/IB subjects and the focus of the course you are applying for.
 We encourage students to consider the options carefully and try some past papers before making a decision.